-Things to know before when planning a Bali Reconnaissance Trip, What you need to know about Passports, Vaccinations and Visas and of course where to stay…
+Moving to Bali?
+Things to know when planning a Bali reconnaissance trip.
+We cover what you need to know about passports, vaccinations, visas and of course where to stay…

 Whether you are going to Bali to live or to visit there are 3 things you might want to consider before even thinking about booking accommodation or jumping on the plane.

-- Passport- All Australian traveling to Bali MUST HAVE 6 MONTHS VALIDITY on their passport or they will not be allowed to enter the country
+- Passport- All Australians travelling to Bali MUST HAVE 6 MONTHS VALIDITY on their passport or they will not be allowed to enter the country

 - Visa: As of March 2016, Australia has been exempted from paying the $35 visa fee.
 Every Australian can now enter for free for 30 days, no application required.
 These tourist visas are valid for 30 days, your arrival day is counted as your first day, and you must leave the country on the 30th day.
 The best website I found for clear and simple Visa information was Visa Bali.